How to Make LMs Strong Node Classifiers?: Related Work

-\textbf{Retrieval-augmented generation (RAG)} ~\citep{DBLP:conf/nips/LewisPPPKGKLYR020, DBLP:conf/emnlp/KarpukhinOMLWEC20} enhances LMs by granting them access to external knowledge~\citep{DBLP:conf/nips/HashimotoGOL18}.
-This technique involves retrieving relevant documents from a large corpus and conditioning the LM on both the input query and the retrieved knowledge.
+\textbf{Retrieval-augmented generation (RAG)} ~\citep{DBLP:conf/nips/LewisPPPKGKLYR020, DBLP:conf/emnlp/KarpukhinOMLWEC20} enhances LMs by querying external knowledge~\citep{DBLP:conf/nips/HashimotoGOL18}.
+This technique retrieves relevant documents from a large corpus and conditioning the LM on the retrieved documents.
 Building on this, REALM~\cite{DBLP:conf/icml/GuuLTPC20} pretrains the retriever and generator end-to-end.
-Subsequently, RETRO~\cite{DBLP:conf/icml/BorgeaudMHCRM0L22} scales RAG-enhanced autoregressive models to large datasets.
-A crucial component of RAG's success is the objective function proposed by~\cite{DBLP:journals/corr/abs-2301-12652}, which enables the retriever to be trained even with black-box LMs.
+Subsequently, RETRO~\cite{DBLP:conf/icml/BorgeaudMHCRM0L22} scales RAG-enhanced models to large datasets.
+A crucial component of RAG's success is the objective function proposed by~\cite{DBLP:journals/corr/abs-2301-12652}, which enables the training of retriever even the LMs is a block box.
 HyDE~\cite{DBLP:conf/iclr/0002IWXJ000023} uses hypothetical document generation to improve retrieval in RAG systems.
 Furthermore, RAG has extended to multimodal settings~\cite{DBLP:conf/icml/YasunagaAS0LLLZ23}.
-Recently, GraphRAG~\citep{edge2024local} has garnered significant attention; it constructs a Knowledge Graph (KG) and then generates responses based on the summaries of communities derived from KG.
-These advancements have significantly improved generated text's accuracy and contextual relevance, solidifying RAG as a promising technique for various applications.
+Recently, GraphRAG~\citep{edge2024local} has garnered significant attention; it constructs a Knowledge Graph and then generates responses based on the summaries of communities derived from KG.
+These advancements have significantly improved generated text's accuracy and contextual relevance.